OAGAnalytics/scala-interview/README.md

 If you have found this repo and are not currently interviewing with us, you are welcome to give it a shot!
 Fork the repo, implement your solution, and then send an email to jobs.dev@oaganalytics.com with your resume and a link to your fork.
 We'll be happy to follow up with you.

+If you have questions while working on the exercise, join our gitter room to get in contact with us.

 ## Goal